Eucharistic congress: History

 The 21st International Eucharistic Congress in Montreal in 1910.
 Canadian Prime Minister Wilfrid Laurier is standing on the right.

+In June of 1881, the first Eucharistic Congress was held at Lille, France.

+The initial inspiration behind the idea came from the laywoman Marie-Marthe-Baptistine Tamisier (1834–1910).
+Tamisier had studied under Saint Peter Julian Eymard and Fr Antoine Chevrier, and she worked with Bishop Gaston de Ségur for ten years to create a large gathering for the Eucharist.

+The congress was such a success that it was decided to make it an annual event.
+The second congress was held in Avignon in 1882, followed by events in Liège (1883), Fribourg (1885) and Toulouse (1886).

-The first International Eucharistic Congress owed its inspiration to Bishop Gaston de Ségur, and was held at Lille, France, on June 21, 1881.
-The initial inspiration behind the idea came from the laywoman Marie-Marthe-Baptistine Tamisier (1834–1910) who spent a decade lobbying clergy.
-The sixth congress met in Paris in 1888, and the great memorial Church of the Sacred Heart on Montmartre was the center of the proceedings.
+The sixth congress met in Paris in 1888, at the great memorial Church of the Sacred Heart on Montmartre.

 Antwerp hosted the next congress in 1890, at which an immense altar of repose was erected in the Place de Meir, and an estimated 150,000 persons gathered around it when Cardinal Goossens, Archbishop of Mechelen, gave the solemn benediction.
 Bishop Doutreloux of Liège was then president of the Permanent Committee for the Organization of Eucharistic Congresses, the body which has charge of the details of these meetings.

-Of special importance also was the eighth congress, held in Jerusalem in 1893, as it was the first congress held outside Europe.
+Of special importance also was the eighth congress, held in Jerusalem in 1893, as it was the first congress held outside Europe; 1905 saw the first congress in Rome.

 In 1907, the congress was held in Metz, Lorraine, and the German government suspended the law of 1870 (which forbade processions) in order that the usual solemn procession of the Blessed Sacrament might be held.
+1910 saw the first overseas congress, in Montreal.

 Each year the congress had become more and more international in nature, and at the invitation of Archbishop Bourne of Westminster the nineteenth congress was held in London, the first among English-speaking members of the Church.
+The 1928 congress in Sydney saw the largest event in Australian history, with over 500,000 people attending the procession of the Blessed Sacrament.

+Between 1881 and 2026, the Catholic Church has held 53 international Eucharistic Congresses.

+Leadership and papers

 The presidents of the Permanent Committee of the International Eucharistic Congresses, under whose direction all this progress was made, were: